spinnylights/vulkan-notes/vulkan_notes.md

 in the VMA docs for more info.

 So, should you use it?
 That's a call you have to make.
-One of the biggest complaints you might have about it is that it doesn't necessarily save you _that_ much work on top of what Vulkan has you do, and there are always costs associated with bringing in any dependency.
+One of the biggest complaints you might have about it is that you still have to think about memory management in a lot of depth even if you you do use it, and there are always costs associated with bringing in any dependency.
 On the other hand, much of what it does do are things that the average Vulkan application would end up implementing in largely the same way, and it's very flexible, so you can probably get it to work close to how your code would have done in the places where you do use it (unless your application is very unusual).

 My hunch is that rather "middleweight" Vulkan applications will get the most out of it—those that have a fair bit of data flying